davidmc971/solana-speedrun-3/README.md

+# NFTactics
+Auto Battler Game with Solana features

-# Solana Speedrun 3
+This game is an entry to the Solana Speedrun 3

 - https://solanaspeedrun.com/

-Auto Battler Game with Solana features

 The game jam theme "Last Forever" is realized by being able to place two units per round of a game, which then persist in their spot until the game is over.